AvinashMahala/AssetManagementPlatform/backend-dot-net-core/README.md

 - Add EF Core provider and migrations
 - Translate Node routes → Controller actions
 - Add tests and CI integration

+Notes:
+- Exception handling is configurable via the `ExceptionHandling` section in appsettings / env vars.
+In development the code will enable `ExceptionHandling:ShowDetailedErrors` and `ExceptionHandling:ShowExceptionStackTrace` by default (unless explicitly overridden) so clients can see full errors while debugging.
+In production these remain off by default to avoid leaking sensitive info.